San Pietro in Montorio: Irish chieftains' tombs

-At the high altar are two tombs: that of Hugh O'Neill, The O'Neill, 2nd Earl of Tyrone and his son Hugh who predeceased him, and the tomb shared by Rory O'Donnell, 1st Earl of Tyrconnell, and his brother Cathbharr, both of them younger brothers of Red Hugh O'Donnell.
+At the high altar are two tombs: that of Hugh O'Neill, Earl of Tyrone and his son Hugh O'Neill, 4th Baron Dungannon, who predeceased him, and the tomb shared by Rory O'Donnell, 1st Earl of Tyrconnell, and his brother Cathbharr, both of them younger brothers of Red Hugh O'Donnell.
+At least eleven Irish exiles were interred at San Pietro in Montorio (including Tyrone's foster-brother Henry Hovenden), though not all have commemorative slabs.

-These fled Ireland in 1607.
-Rory, Lord Tyrconnell, died in 1608, his brother Cathbharr ("Calfurnius" in the inscription) and Hugh, the son of the Great Earl, died in 1609.
-The cause of death in all cases was fever, probably malaria.
+In 1607, following increased hostility from the English government, these four Irish noblemen fled their country accompanied with ninety followers.
+Tyrconnell and Cathbharr died in 1608; Dungannon died in 1609.
+They all died of fever, probably malaria, which was caught during an ill-fated holiday to Ostia in July 1608.
 Their tombs are covered with marble inscribed slabs with coloured borders, crests and shields.
 They are about 12 feet from the altar on the left as you face it and are normally covered by a carpet.

-Lord Tyrone himself died in 1616 and was buried in the church with much less solemnity.
+Hugh O'Neill died in 1616 and was buried in the church with much less solemnity, likely due to leaving very little funds.
 The original simple tombstone was lost in about 1849, but the text of the short inscription was copied: "D.O.M.
 Hugonis principis ONelli ossa" (Dedicated to God the Best and Greatest.
 The bones of Prince Hugh O'Neill).
-In 1989, Tomás Cardinal Ó Fiaich laid a new marble plaque with the same inscription in approximately the original place.
+In 1989, Cardinal Tomás Ó Fiaich laid a new marble plaque with the same inscription in approximately the original place.